 Today’s Bachelor of Science in Nursing programs are designed to prepare nurse generalists to provide high-level direct patient care to families, specific patient populations, and communities.
-These programs are structured as either pre-licensure RN programs for new nursing students or RN-BSN bridge programs for licensed nurses looking to take on more clinical responsibilities while increasing earning potential and career opportunities.
+These programs are structured as either pre-licensure RN programs for new nursing students or RN-BSN bridge programs for licensed nurses looking to take on more clinical responsibilities and leadership duties.
 The common goal among all BSN programs is to enhance evidence-based practice by building upon nursing knowledge, theory, and research.

 BSN programs are grounded in discrete, inquiry-based applications distinctive to the nursing profession, but also encourage students to consider social, behavioral, psychological, ethical, and even spiritual issues as they relate to nursing practice.